Please help us share God's truths and hope in Christ.

 1. Eternal security is founded upon God’s sovereign purpose.
 His eternal purpose is declared in Ephesians 1:11-12 and anchored and confirmed in Hebrews 6:17-20.

-3. Eternal security is founded in God’s justice and love.
-Christ’s death paid the penalty for man’s sin and therefore God is just in giving us eternal life because we have been given forgiven our sins and given Christ’s righteousness (2 Cor 5:21).
+3. Eternal security is founded on God’s justice and love.
+Christ’s death paid the penalty for man’s sin.
+Therefore God is just and faithful to give us eternal life because our sins have been paid for, we’ve been forgiven, and we have received Christ’s righteousness (2 Cor 5:21).
 He’s done this because He loves us (Romans 5:6-10)

 God the Son

 2. Eternal security is dependent upon Jesus’ substitutionary life.
-He has given us His righteousness (2 Corinthians 5:21) therefore, we cannot be condemned (Romans 8:1)
+He has given us His righteousness (2 Corinthians 5:21) — the righteousness of living a sinless human life.
+Therefore, we cannot be condemned (Romans 8:1)

 3. Eternal security is dependent upon Jesus’ word.
-He has promised eternal life and eternal life means without end:
+He has promised eternal life, which means without end (John 10:28) Eternal means forever!

 God the Holy Spirit